 Adult, young adult and junior non-fiction collections are available at all library branches.

 Most of the 5,000 items in the Joondalup Reference Collection are now available for seven-day loan.

-The Reference collection includes a comprehensive set of ATAR exam papers and revision guides, an up-to-date book collection and access to a wide variety of online databases and other resources to assist with your assignments, revision and study during the year.
+The Reference collection includes a comprehensive set of ATAR exam papers, revision guides and exam questions, an up-to-date book collection and access to a wide variety of online resources to assist with your assignments, revision and study during the year.

-The Joondalup library holds a range of course revision and exam-revision resources for the following ATAR subjects:
+The Reference collection includes a wide range of course revision and exam-preparation resources for the following ATAR subjects:

 - English and English Literature